minhtrannhat/ScalaRegexImplementation/README.md

 # ScalaRegexImplementation
 A regex engine written in Scala.
-Largely inspired by https://github.com/rcoh/toyregex
+A tutorial by https://github.com/rcoh/toyregex .